 Final examinations that are listed as the required method of assessment on the course outline are held during UB’s final examination period.
 The final exam schedule is posted on UB’s website at least 3 weeks before the examination period for the fall or spring semester and at least 1½ weeks before the examination period for the summer session.

-Students are responsible for knowing the correct day and time of their final exam.
+Students are responsible for knowing the correct course, day and time of their final exam.
 Failure to sit a final because a student misreads the schedule does not justify an extraordinary sitting of the exam.
 In such instances, students receive an ‘F’ grade for the exam.

 Extraordinary Sitting of a Final Exam

 Students may request an extraordinary sitting of a final exam if they: